informatics-isi-edu/ermrestjs/docs/user-docs/handlebars.md

 {{#encode 'My URL'}}{{/encode}}
 ```

-Handlebars supports more complicated expression syntax and allow the comparison to be done at the finer level e.g. null v.s. false comparsion.
+Handlebars supports more complicated expression syntax and allow the comparison to be done at the finer level e.g. null v.s. false comparison.
 This document summarizes the key concepts of Handlebars that are relevant to Deriva.

 * [Handlebar Paths](#handlebars-paths)